monoclecat/cleansys/README.md

 ## Installation

 ## Playing around an exploring features
-To start the CSG, run 'python manage.py runserver' and open 127.0.0.1:8000 in your browser.
+To start CleanSys, run 'python manage.py runserver' and open 127.0.0.1:8000 in your browser.
 The admin area can be accessed with the credentials of the Django superuser:

 *Username:*admin
 *Password:*CleaningAdmin

-> WARNING: Make sure to change the superuser password when deploying the CSG!
+> WARNING: Make sure to change the superuser password when deploying CleanSys!

 ### First steps